Paris Climate Accord Doomed To Fail? Trump’s Decision To Pull Out May Have Serious Implications, Experts Warn

 A separate report from the same publication noted that several members of the Trump administration are connected to the fossil fuel space — climate science experts have long warned about fossil fuels, including carbon, being a main contributor to climate change.

-Should world temperatures rise by more than 2 degrees Celsius over pre-industrial levels by 2100, this would mean greater chances of higher sea levels, more erratic weather patterns and events, shortages of food and water, and an “overall more hostile world.”
+Should world temperatures rise by more than two degrees Celsius over pre-industrial levels by 2100, this would mean greater chances of higher sea levels, more erratic weather patterns and events, shortages of food and water, and an “overall more hostile world.”

 Although the study did bring up some dire forecasts for the future, experts believe that it’s still too early to give up.
 As mentioned, there are “breakthrough technologies” in renewable energy that people could switch to; these factors notably weren’t included when Raftery and his team conducted their statistical research.
 But in the meantime, Raftery hopes that the findings will serve as a reminder that people should “act immediately” in order to prevent the Paris climate accord from failing.

 Interestingly, the researchers also didn’t skew their projections based on Trump’s decision to pull out of the agreement.
-But in an interview with Wired, study co-author Dick Startz cautioned that it will be hard for the President to “make money on real estate that’s under the ocean,” making reference to Trump’s Mar-a-Lago Resort in Florida, and the possibility that some parts of Florida may be submerged by 2100 if sea levels continue to rise at their current pace.
+But in an interview with Wired, study co-author Dick Startz cautioned that it will be hard for the president to “make money on real estate that’s under the ocean,” making reference to Trump’s Mar-a-Lago Resort in Florida, and the possibility that some parts of Florida may be submerged by 2100 if sea levels continue to rise at their current pace.

 [Featured Image by Astrid Riecken/Getty Images]